capsidjs/capsid/README.md

 - `@is(name)`
   - *class decorator*
   - Adds the class name to the given element.
+- `@innerHTML(html: string)`
+  - *class decorator*
+  - Sets the given html string as innerHTML of the element at the mount timing.
 - `@pub(event)`
   - *methods decorator*
   - Publishes the event to the elements which have `sub:event` class.